 Metropolitan Subdistrict B owns and maintains sanitary sewers within its service area.
-The subdistrict sanitary sewers feed into the District's transportation lines to the District's treatment facilities.
-Users of the subdistrict sewer system may be required to pay their respective subdistrict a user charge for the operational costs of the subdistrict's collection system.
-In such cases where collection service is provided by a subdistrict, the District provides only the transportation and treatment services, and the user rate for this level of service is referred to as the Subdistrict Volume Charge.
-5.3 Rates for Users with Well Water Supply
+The subdistrict sanitary sewers feed into the District's interceptor sanitary sewers for transportation to the District's treatment facilities.
+Users of the sanitary sewers of the subdistrict may be required to pay the governing bodies of their respective subdistrict a user charge for the operational costs of the subdistrict's collection system.
+In such cases where collection service is provided by a subdistrict, the District provides only the transportation (interceptor) and treatment levels of service; therefore, the District's user charge rate to these users, inside subdistricts, will be lower than the District's rate to users outside subdistricts to reflect the difference in the level of sewer services provided by the District, which service includes maintenance of collection systems for users outside the subdistrict.